flower-mdy-geo/app-in-myanmar/README.md

 Git is a version control system for tracking  changes in computer files and coordinating work on those files among multiple people .As a distributed revision control system , it is aimed at speed, data integrity, and support for distributed , non-linear workflows.

-git add ñ
+git add ‚Äì

-git commit ñ
+git commit ‚Äì

 git push-